Academic Authors: Muskan Panjwani, Alina Yakunina

 triangle circle rectangle

-13. Tick ( ) objects that look like a square.
+13. Tick ( ) the objects that look like a square.

-1. Draw the line segments 3 cm, 5 cm and 8 cm long.
+1. Draw three line segments of the length 3 cm, 5 cm and 8 cm.

 Length, Weight and Capacity

-3. Draw a line segment equal to the sum of the length of the given line segments, write its length.
+3. Draw a line segment whose length is the sum of the lengths of given line segments.
+Write its length.

-4. Draw a line segment equal to the sum of the length of the given line segments, write its length.
+4. Draw a line segment whose length is the difference of the lengths of given line segments.
+Write its length.

-8. Circle the segment 7 cm long.
+8. Circle the line segment that is 7 cm long.
 1 cm 1 cm

 1 cm

-14. Look at the scales and write the weight of the objects and animals in the blanks.
+14. Look at the scales and write the weights of the things placed on them.

 same